WWE News: Triple H Speaks On Possibly Counter-Programming AEW With NXT On Wednesday Nights

 That’s where it’s sat; it’s been on our network on a Wednesday’s time slot now forever.”

 Triple H said that WWE plans on doing their business and that is what they’re going to worry about when it comes to business.
-He knows that all the talk about “counter-programming” is mostly the wrestling sites and fans trying to start up drama and competition.
+He knows that all the talk about “counter-programming” is mostly the wrestling sites and fans trying to stir up drama and competition.

-When it comes to making an announcement, the focus of a promotion needs to simply focus on the announcement and not what other promotions are doing.
+When it comes to making an announcement, the aim of a promotion needs to simply focus on the announcement and not what other promotions are doing.
 Triple H and WWE are ready to do whatever needs to be done for the best of their business and he expects All Elite Wrestling to do the same for theirs.
-As for the fans, this is only going to bring about more enjoyment as no matter what, the tension is beginning to rise in new wrestling wars.
+As for the fans, this is only going to bring about more enjoyment, as no matter what, the tension is beginning to rise in new wrestling wars.